geovedi/book-notes/2021/you-don't-owe-anyone.notes.md

   - Embracing vulnerability, authenticity, and self-compassion can lead to greater emotional well-being.

 ## You Don't Owe Anyone Your Forgiveness
-- Section 1: Personal Struggles and Relationships
+- Personal Struggles and Relationships
   - The author reflects on a drinking incident and the kindness of her friend, Brooke.
   - Party culture conflicts with the author's religious beliefs, causing inner turmoil.
   - The author's complex relationship with her brother Willie is described.